Agathokakological Nincompoop Monk

 Dr. Ist: Were you running after him?

-Dr. Ist: Hm, the wind is relentless today.
+Dr. Ist: Hm.
+The wind is relentless today.

 Dr. Ist: Gregory, are you okay?

-Gregory: My IBS flared up, but oddly, I felt calm.
+Gregory: My IBS flared up.
+But oddly, I felt calm.

 Dr. Ist: Mhm.